July 8, 2026

 Supplier negotiations and rate management

 TMCs aggregate travel volume across their client base to negotiate corporate rates with airlines, hotels, and car rental companies.
-These discounts typically aren't available to individual businesses, especially smaller ones.
+These discounts typically aren't available to you on your own, especially if you're a smaller company.
 Beyond negotiated rates, TMCs monitor pricing trends and recommend when to lock in deals or shift to alternative suppliers.

 24/7 traveler support